danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

         ...
 ```

 This folder structure makes a lot of sense during development, but what what it ends up exposing after it is processed for production is a variation of the module pattern we've looked at before.
-Here's a shortened of it straight from [the source](https://github.com/moment/moment/blob/96d0d6791ab495859d09a868803d31a55c917de1/moment.js) that highlights how it works:
+Here is a condensed version of it that highlights the pattern:

 ```javascript
 (function (global, factory) {